COMBINE-lab/cuttlefish/README.md

 ## Intermediate disk usage

 The Cuttlefish pipeline uses a non-trivial amount of intermediate disk space, in the forms of — the _k_-mer set produced by KMC3, and temporary files produced during the minimal perfect hash construction and the GFA output constructions.
-The produced KMC3 database (the `.kmc_pre` and the `.kmc_suf` extension files) is not removed automatically, and can be safely removed by the user after the Cuttlefish execution.
+The produced KMC3 database (the `.kmc_pre` and the `.kmc_suf` extension files) is not removed automatically (unless the flag `--rm` is passed to the graph build), and can be safely removed by the user after the Cuttlefish execution.

 ## Acknowledgements